elcriz/personal-stream/README.md

 # My Personal Stream

-Rather than a blog, I wanted a stream.
+Rather than a full fledged blog, I wanted a stream.